Deciduous Trees

 Princess Kay Plum

-Prunus nigra 'Princess Kay' 16' tall 10' wide A compact, smaller accent tree with double white fragrant flowers in the spring.
+Prunus nigra 'Princess Kay' H: 16' W: 10' Zone: 3 A compact, smaller accent tree with double white fragrant flowers early in the spring (Before leaves).
 A silver bark adds interest in the winter.
-It also happens to have one of the most spectacular fall colour displays around with a red, orange and yellow explosion each September.
-On top of it all, it bears no fruit so it is not messy.
-ZONE 3 |
+It also happens to have one of the most spectacular fall colour displays with a red, orange and yellow explosion each September.
+On top of it all, it bears no fruit so it is not messy. |

 May Day Tree

-Prunus padus 30' tall 25' wide A tried and true variety that is the first to leaf out in the spring.
+Prunus padus H: 30' W: 25' Zone: 3 A tried and true variety that is one of the first to leaf out in the spring.
 Beautiful white flowers in May are extremely fragrant and cover the entire tree.
 It forms small purple fruit that attracts birds.
 This is a fast growing tree that is very hardy.
 It has yellow fall colour.
-This is an easy to grow shade tree.
-ZONE 3 |
+Maydays are susceptible to BLACK KNOT. |

 Midnight Schubert Chokecherry

-Prunus virginiana 'Midnight Schubert' 20' tall 14' wide Midnight is a superior chokecherry selection when compared to Bailey's Select.
+Prunus virginiana 'Midnight Schubert' H: 20' W: 15' Zone: 3 Midnight is a superior chokecherry selection when compared to Bailey's Select.
 It has a larger, more ornamental leaf and it suckers less.
 It is an accent tree with green leaves turning a dark purple in late Spring.
-Beautiful fragrant white flowers in the spring followed by small dark purple fruit in the summer.
+Produces panicles of small white fragrant flowers in spring followed by small black edible fruit that are loved by birds.
 Fruit can be used for jams or jellies.
 This is a fast growing tree and one of the few trees that offer Red/Purple leaves during the summer.
-ZONE 3 |
+Like all Schubert Chokecherries, Midnight is susceptible to BLACK KNOT. |

 Bailey's Select Schubert Chokecherry